-Over the last 18 years, SowHope has grown revenues at an annual average rate of 20 percent.
+Over the last 19 years, SowHope has grown revenues at an annual average rate of 20 percent.
 For the first three years, SowHope revenues grew at a rate of more than 50 percent annually.
-In 2008, SowHope received a one-time foundation gift and matching grant totaling \$90,000.
-Since the 2009 economic crisis, SowHope has been building annual revenues at a rate of 15 percent.
 It took seven years (2012) to reach \$1 million in cumulative revenues.
-The organization now has almost \$5.5 million in cumulative revenues.
+As of December 31, 2024, the organization now has \$5.99 million in cumulative revenues.
 SowHope has always operated in the black.